2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

   Enter a value:
 {% endhighlight %}

 Terraform runs the plan one last time and then asks you if you're double sure you want to do this.
 They even make you type out `yes` fully like a third-grader.
 But that's fine because it makes you think about what you're doing.
-Type Y-E-S and then shakily hit the Enter key.
+Type `y` - `e` - `s` and then shakily hit the Enter key.

 What have you done??!!
 Did you just mess up your whole Azure environment??
 Don't worry, you're fine!
 Yes, just like anything in tech, you can screw up things royally but creating a resource group is one of the most harmless things you can do in Azure, so take a breath, you're good.
 {: .notice--info}